aolkhov/SudokuSolver/README.md

 Heuristic based Sudoku solver

-The main project goal was to learn Kotlin while having fun developing Sudoku hauristics.
+The main project goal was to learn Kotlin while having fun developing Sudoku heuristics.
 One can notice how parts of the code written later adopt more Kotlin constructs and functional style.

 Test Sudoku sources: